 Prospective Students Visiting

 Visiting BardWe welcome visitors to Bard MFA at any time.
 Visiting for one of our fall Information Sessions or during the summer session is recommended to get the best feel for the program.
-We are unable to schedule portfolio reviews or meetings with individual faculty members.
+Please note that we are unable to schedule portfolio reviews or meetings with individual faculty members.

 Directions to Bard